 Oklahoma Nursing Home Abuse Attorney

-It is difficult to imagine how anyone could harm a person entrusted to his or her care, particularly when the patient is a vulnerable senior citizen.
-Despite this, the sad truth is that elder abuse is a common problem across the US.
-Even in professionally run nursing homes, where families are promised that their loved ones will receive quality medical care, cases of abuse are reported every year.
+It is difficult to imagine how anyone could harm an elderly adult, especially in a nursing home or elder care facility that is dedicated to caring for those who can’t care for themselves.
+Despite this, the sad truth is that elder abuse is a common problem across the U.S. Even in professionally-run nursing homes, where families are promised that their loved ones will receive quality medical care, cases of abuse are reported every year.

 If you have evidence of abuse and wish to take action against the parties who have harmed your elderly relative, the Abel Law Firm is here to help.
 Our experienced Oklahoma nursing home malpractice attorneys can help you fight back on behalf of your loved one.
 To learn more about the rights of nursing home patients and their families, call us at (405) 239-7046.

-If you suspect that a loved one is being mistreated by nursing home staff, you may want to speak with an elder care professional.
-Even if your fears are unfounded, an investigation can bring you peace of mind – while reminding medical staff that someone is looking after your relative.
+If you suspect that a loved one is being mistreated by nursing home staff, you should seek help right away.
+An investigation can bring you peace of mind – while reminding medical staff that someone is looking after your relative.
 To report suspected abuse to Oklahoma’s Adult Protective Services, you can contact the Statewide Abuse Hotline at (800) 522-3511.
+The Oklahoma nursing home abuse lawyers at Abel Law Firm are always available to help connect you with protective services, law enforcement, and other professionals that can help, so call us right away for assistance.

 Nursing Home Abuse Warning Signs